null

 How do I clean and take care of my board?

 We will include full printed care instructions.
 The main thing is to keep water out of the wood grain, a goal aided by occasional application of our board balm or another oil or wax.
+Never use baking soda or washing soda on your board, as this may turn the wood black.

 How often do I apply board balm?